-If your consumers are constantly on their phones, why not deliver your message to them right there?
+If your customers are constantly on their phones, why not deliver your message to them right there?

 We aren’t talking about mass texting and banners in apps.
-Instead, we’re talking about giving your consumers something of value that makes them return to your brand again and again.
+Instead, we’re talking about providing your customers with something of value that makes them return to your brand again and again.

-Previously, we discussed the importance of using mobile platforms to develop a brand strategy.
+Previously, we discussed the importance of using mobile platforms to build a mobile app branding strategy.
 We revealed five benefits that applications provide to brands and five of the most common mistakes when creating a branded mobile app.

-Now, we’re ready to reveal how brands can get into the mobile phones of their consumers and how to use this channel to grow brand loyalty, brand awareness, and sales.
+Now, we’re ready to reveal how you as a brand can get into the mobile phones of your customers and how to use this channel to grow your brand loyalty, brand awareness, and sales.

 Five ways brands can go mobile